 Settlor.
 A person who creates a trust, such as a living trust, to become operative during his lifetime; also called “donor,” “grantor,” and “trustor.”
 Compare Testator.

 Social Services.
-Services provided to meet social needs, such as representative payee, case management, money mangement services and other similar services.
+Services provided to meet social needs, such as representative payee, case management, money management services and other similar services.

 Special Administrator.
 An administrator appointed by the court to take over and safeguard an estate pending the appointment of an executor or administrator; sometimes known as a temporary administrator or as a curator.